Cultural Fluency in Global Marketing (Part 1)

-To resonantly connect with new global consumers, your organization must embrace transnational thinking—perceiving new markets as something far more than business opportunities.
+To resonantly connect with new global consumers, your organisation must embrace transnational thinking-perceiving new markets as something far more than business opportunities.
 Markets represent complex mashups of cultures, ideas and consumer desires.
 To engage them authentically, companies and marketers need more than linguistic fluency.
 They require cultural fluency.

 This nuanced, native-friendly approach isn’t easy for most companies to acquire.

 For instance, did you know that Japanese companies go to heroic lengths to avoid price increases of their products?
 One Japanese ice cream manufacturer recently raised prices by only nine cents, after maintaining the same price for 25 years, and launched an apologetic marketing campaign to preempt consumer backlash.

 Curiously, many South Koreans believe that leaving a ceiling fan on overnight will kill its owner.
 (Some believe this certain death comes via suffocation, with the fan somehow sucking the air out of the room.)
 “It sounds like the plot of an X-Files episode,” a New York Times correspondent recently wrote.

 Despite how these customs and beliefs might appear to Westerners, skilled marketers understand they’re not silly at all, when viewed within the context of the markets’ cultures.
 (America is no stranger to this strangeness: using a large rodent every February to determine the length of winter is a mighty peculiar practice, too!)